plasne/Multi-Service-Availability/README.md

 * Services that have dependency on other services
 * Services that must run in the same region as other services (ex. a database)
 * Services that have a maximum concurrency, such as cannot run more than once across all regions
+* To trigger failover of resources from one region to another

 ## Planned Features:
 * Easy to use rules engine